Jayy Randhawa

-Bikramjit Singh Randhawa better known by his stage name Jayy Randhawa, is an Indian singer, actor and television presenter associated with Punjabi Music and Punjabi cinema.
+Bikramjit Singh "Jayy" Randhawa is an Indian singer, actor and television presenter associated with Punjabi Music and Punjabi cinema.
 He started his career as TV presenter with "Tashan Da Pegg" on channel 9X Tashan.
 He is well known for his movie Shooter.

 Career

 As television presenter

-Jayy Randhawa was first recognized after auditioning for the reality show MTV Stuntmania in 2010 which gave him huge popularity.
-In 2012, he started his first TV show "Tashan Da Pegg" on channel 9X Tashan from which he gained huge popularity.
+Randhawa was first recognised after auditioning for the reality show MTV Stuntmania in 2010.
+In 2012, he started his first TV show "Tashan Da Pegg" on channel 9X Tashan.

 As singer

-Jayy Randhawa released his first song "Theth Gabhru" in 2016 which was huge hit in Punjabi Music Industry.
+Randhawa released his debut single track "Theth Gabhru" in 2016.

 As actor

-Jayy Randhawa got his breakthrough with the movie "Shooter" which was banned earlier but released after two years of ban and got huge success in theatres.
+Randhawa made his acting debut in Shooter (2022) which was banned but later released after two years.